Al4ise/Azule/README.md

 * Works for a wide range of tweaks
 * Supports importing tweaks, just through their BundleID.
 Powered by [Parcility](https://parcility.co)
 * Supports importing multiple tweaks at once
-* Has both a Commnd Line work mode, and (somewhat of) a Graphical UI mode
 * You can always specify custom files and folders to import:
   - .deb .dylib and .framework files will be processed and imported
   - .bundle and other files will be copied to the root directory of the app
 * Easy to use:
   - Just specify an iPA and a Tweak.
 Azule will do the rest for you.
   - Includes the commands `azule` and `update-azule` which can be invoked from any terminal window

-## Usage
-There are two ways to use Azule:
-* GUI Mode
-* CLI Mode

 To see instructions on how to use both, run `azule -h` in any terminal window.